 Dr Neville R Robertson

-As a community psychologist, Neville has a strong preference for applied research on community issues, particularly those in which issues of social justice are at stake.
+As a community psychologist, I have a strong preference for applied research on community issues, particularly those in which issues of social justice are at stake.
 This includes programme evaluation - research which helps the development of social services and assesses their effectiveness.
 I am particularly interested in community and institutional responses to violence against women and children.

 Prospective research students may wish to check out my approach to supervision by clickingHERE.